top of page

 If you are uncertain if your vehicle is eligible for Club Registration use this helpful PDF

-Remember it remains the registered owners responsibility at all times to ensure that you and your car comply with the regulations.
-Please read the "Code of Practice" and understand your responsibilities.
+Remember it remains the registered owner's responsibility at all times to ensure that you and your car comply with the regulations.
+Please familiarise yourself with all procedures and your responsibilities set out below.

 image.jpg